grgzam/Attention_Mechanisms_for_3D_Semantic_Segmentation/README.md

 python scripts/SemanticKITTI/kitti_inference_all.py
 python scripts/Street3D/street3d_inference_all.py
 ```
+Inside each file, you can select the proper network to inference, as well as to load the proper weights.

 ## Pretrained weights

-The pretrained weights used in our paper are provided here
+The pretrained weights used in our paper are provided [here](https://vc.ee.duth.gr:6960/index.php/s/iWh3sHqIwyfTAQ2)
-The size is around 4.8 GB for all networks
+The size is around 4.8 GB for the weights for all networks

-Unzip the `pretrained_weights.zip` file in the main folder of the repository
+Next, unzip the `pretrained_weights.zip` file in the main folder of the repository